 3. “Suicide Bombers” or “The Hail Mary”: If you die while gliding to delivery or while arming explosives on an enemy ship you are subject to the standard 15 minute NLR and you may not return to the current battle (even if it goes on for another hour).
 This is a high risk tactic.

 4. “Abusing the Shimmer”: Ships cannot abuse the ‘shimmer’ between servers to gain an advantage in battle.
 Not all players load at the same speed.

 b.
-Ships cannot pass the shimmer, then stop and wait for the other ship to ‘load’ in order to get a cheap shot on the ship or avoid combat.
+Abusing Load Times: Ships cannot pass the shimmer, then stop and wait for the other ship to load in order to get a cheap shot on the ship or avoid combat.
 If you are being chased (or have been pushed) through the shimmer, you must continue moving.
 Both ships must pause briefly after passing through the shimmer to resume battle.

 c.
-Ships cannot travel parallel with the shimmer and weave in and out of loading to avoid battle or to gain a better positioning during an active battle.
+Shimmer Weaving: Ships cannot travel parallel with the shimmer and weave in and out of loading to avoid battle, hide from an opponent or as a tactical maneuver.

 5. Piracy: Pirates who successfully force a ship to surrender can take as much as they can each carry in their personal inventory in one trip except for the ship’s complete food and water stock.
 You must not become encumbered when looting.
 (Following successful piracy, the ship’s crew must be allowed a reasonable chance at survival.)
 Always remember: RP before greed.

 a.
 Lightweight Item Limit: Due to their weight, Pirates may only steal up to 5 paper items (blueprints, treasure maps, notes) and up to 50% of the ship’s mythos stock up to a maximum of 1000 pieces to avoid personal greed (total, not per person).
 This limit doubles if you are stealing from the Royal Navy.